FredericSivignon2/Consolification/README.md

 ### CICommandDescriptionAttribute
+:white_check_mark: This attribute can be applied to classes only.

+Provides a description of the related command.
+This description is used within the auto generated help to provide a summary of what the related command does.

+### CIExclusiveArgumentAttribute
+:white_check_mark: This attribute can be applied to properties only.

 ### CIFileContentAttribute
+:white_check_mark: This attribute can be applied to properties only.

 ### CIHelpArgumentAttribute
+:white_check_mark: This attribute can be applied to classes only.

 ### CIJobAttribute
+:white_check_mark: This attribute can be applied to classes only.

 ### CIMandatoryArgumentAttribute
+:white_check_mark: This attribute can be applied to properties only.

 Allows you to ensure that an argument is given to the Console Application.
 If not, a specific message is displayed to indicate the name of the missing argument and the help text is displayed.

 Note that if your argument is also a child argument (See `CIChildArgumentAttribute`) and the corresponding parent argument is not mandatory and not specified in the command line, no error will be generated.
 The level of the argument is checked in the argument hierarchy to ensure that a mandatory argument error is generated only when needed!